-- (1) The Foreign Influence Transparency Scheme Act 2018 (FITSA) imposes registration obligations for individuals and entities that undertake a registrable activity on behalf of a foreign principal or enter into a registrable arrangement with a foreign principal.
-The scheme established under the FITSA aims to improve transparency with respect to foreign influence over Australia's political and government processes. - (2) This Procedure needs to be understood in relation to the suite of policies and procedures designed to effectively manage and align the interests of The University of Queensland's (UQ) staff and UQ as a whole in line with community standards and expectations and in compliance with all applicable laws. - (3) Under this Procedure, UQ staff will be required to disclose any activities which may give rise to a requirement to register for the purpose of ensuring compliance with the FITSA. - (4) Note that there are registration exemptions for various roles and activities. - (5) In addition, research grant applications to Commonwealth agencies with a foreign Chief Investigator (CI) do not need to be disclosed.
-Standard academic publications, which do not have the sole, primary or a substantial purpose of influencing government and political processes, are also exempt. - (6) This Procedure applies to all academic staff and nominated senior staff.
+- (1) The Foreign Influence Transparency Scheme Act 2018 (FITSA) imposes registration obligations for individuals and entities that undertake a registrable activity on behalf of a foreign principal, or enter into a registrable arrangement with a foreign principal.
+The scheme, established under the FITSA, aims to improve transparency with respect to foreign influence over Australia's political and government processes. - (2) Under this Procedure, UQ staff members are required to disclose any activities which may give rise to a requirement to register, for the purpose of ensuring compliance with the FITSA. - (3) Note that there are registration exemptions for various roles and activities. - (4) In addition, research grant applications to Commonwealth agencies with a foreign Chief Investigator (CI) do not need to be disclosed if they do not fall within the scope of the FITSA.
+Standard academic publications, which do not have the sole, primary or a substantial purpose of influencing government and political processes, do not fall within the scope of the FITSA. - (5) Although the FITSA applies broadly, the key controls in this Procedure apply to all Academic Staff and Nominated Senior Staff.